Contact Us (310) 553-1222

 How Long Does an Employer Have to Respond to a Wage Garnishment?

 A wage garnishment order is a system put in place to recover debts directly from an individual’s income.
 Here, an employer gets a court order to withhold a portion of an employee’s wages to pay off the employee’s debt.
+Various debts lead to wage garnishment orders.
+They could include income taxes, federal student loans, child support, alimony, and consumer debts, such as credit card debt and medical bills, are some common debt cases.

-How long does an employer have to respond to a wage garnishment order?
 As an employer, you must act immediately once you receive a wage garnishment order.
 Generally, garnishment begins by the next pay period after receiving the order.
 By promptly complying, you’re ensuring compliance with legal mandates and avoiding additional liabilities or penalties.

 The process for legally notifying an employee about a wage garnishment order is also governed by federal and state laws.
 Employers are typically required to provide the employee with a copy of the garnishment order and any other related documents promptly.
 This notification should inform the employee about the garnishment, how it will affect their earnings, and their rights, including any possible exemptions or challenges they may pursue.